 6. Stochastic Responses#

-Authors: Jaroslav Borovicka, Lars Peter Hansen, and Thomas J. Sargent
+Authors: Jaroslav Borovicka (NYU), Lars Peter Hansen (University of Chicago), and Thomas J. Sargent (NYU)

 6.1.
 Introduction#

-The responses that we characterize in this section are local in nature.
-They measure how a full vector time series responds to small change in a state or shock at some initial time period.
+The responses that we characterize in this chapter are local in nature.
+They measure how a full vector time series responds to a small change in a state or shock at some initial time period.
 They are convenient because they have a simplified structure.
 In contrast to global calculations for nonlinear models, the local responses scale linearly in the magnitude of the initial perturbation.
 They can be suggestive of the impacts of large changes, but they are not intended as a substitute for global investigations.
-In subsequent chapters, we provide extensive discussions of two types of such applications and extensions that complement the empirical macroeconomists quantitative characterizations.
-The first type provides generates what we call shock elasticities that help us characterize the building blocks for exposures to uncertainty and prices of those exposures.
-The second type provides asset-pricing type representations for endogenous variables including various forms of capital and opens the door dynamic versions of marginal policy assessments as is common in public finance and environmental economics.
+In subsequent chapters, we provide extensive discussions of two types of such applications and extensions that complement the empirical macroeconomists’ quantitative characterizations.
+Chapter 8 constructs what we call shock elasticities that help us characterize the building blocks for exposures to uncertainty and prices of those exposures.
+Chapter 11 provides asset-pricing type representations for the equilibrium evaluation of endogenous state variables including various forms of capital.
+Their use in this context opens the door to dynamic versions of marginal policy assessments as is common in macroeconomics, public finance, and environmental economics.

 6.2.
 Discrete time#